SogoTrade rating

 SogoOnline Review

-The stock section has 6 order types, including stop and trailing stop limit.
-There is also a separate sell short function.
+The stock ticket has 6 order types, including stop and trailing stop limit.
+There is also a separate sell-short choice.

 SogoTrader